Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Discussion

 \subsubsection{Low-frequency cutoff}

 The divergence of the upper bound ${\taumax\rightarrow\infty}$ entails that the region of spectral scale invariance has no cutoff at low frequencies.
 The integrability of the associated power spectral density then requires $\alpha>2$, equivalent to $\beta>1$.
 This leads to a paradox where Parseval’s identity is seemingly violated by empirical $1/f$ noises observed in physical systems where no upper bound on the scale of events can be identified, except for the observation time itself.
-The paradox has been resolved for intermittency-induced scale invariance \cite{2013-Niemann-PhysRevLett.110.140603, 2015-Rodriguez-PhysRevE.92.012112}, and for aging power spectra \cite{2014-Sadegh, 2016-Leibovich-PhysRevE.94.052130}.
+The paradox has been resolved for intermittency-induced scale invariance with aging power spectra \cite{2013-Niemann-PhysRevLett.110.140603, 2015-Rodriguez-PhysRevE.92.012112, 2014-Sadegh, 2016-Leibovich-PhysRevE.94.052130}.

 Unlike inter-event times, event durations are limited by finite energies fueling physical process, hence the low-frequency cutoff is always expected to occur.
-Furthermore, the paradox does not apply as soon as $\alpha>2$, for example at $\alpha=2\sfrac{1}{100}$ featured in \Figsref{fig:psd-compens-1exp}(b) and~\ref{fig:psd-compens-1exp}(d).
+Furthermore, the paradox does not apply as soon as $\alpha>2$, for example at $\alpha=2\sfrac{1}{100}$ featured in \Figsref{fig:psd-std-invG-1exp}(a) and~\ref{fig:psd-std-invG-1exp}(c).
 The resulting spectral scaling would hardly be distinguishable from an exact $1/f$ noise in empirical power spectral densities obtained for physical measurement signals.